-Shareholders' approval within 3 months for appointment and re-appointment of all Directors: SEBI LODR states that shareholders' approval must be obtained within 3 months from the date of appointment by the Board.
+Shareholders' approval within 3 months for appointment and re-appointment of all Directors: Amended SEBI LODR now states that shareholders' approval must be obtained within 3 months from the date of appointment/re-appointment by the Board (Here, exception has been carved out in case of CPSEs).
 Further, NSE Circular (click here) has clarified that the provision is applicable to re-appointments also.
-Therefore, SES would follow NSE view in this regard.
+While SES will not be raising compliance concern in case of PSUs, SES will continue to recommend AGAINST appointment of directors in case of PSUs on governance concerns, where shareholders' approval is not sought within 3 months from the date of appointment.
+Rationale: SES is of the view that PSUs cannot and should not be treated differently from other listed entities, especially when it comes to corporate governance.